faiza1233/Employee_Database_Challenge.sql/README.md

 Summery

-1940 employees are eligible for mentorship.However, 90398 employees are retiring.
+1940 employees are eligible for mentorship.
+However, 90398 employees are retiring.
 So, there are not enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.

 -- number of employees eligible for mentorship